kahnwong/docs.karnwong.me/docs/knowledge-base/utilities.md

 ## Background noise
 - [I Miss My Bar](http://imissmybar.com/)
 - [Sounds of the Pub](https://soundsofthepub.com/)

-## CRM
-- [hunter](https://hunter.io) - Hunter lets you find professional email addresses in seconds and connect with the people that matter for your business.

 ## Devices
 - [Phone Sized](https://phonesized.com/) - Phone size comparison website, allowing users to visually compare sizes of mobile phones and tablet devices side by side or stacked up one on top of the other.